About our test

 Sample collection for cancer testing

-All we need to establish whether you carry certain genes associated with cancer is a sample of cheek cells which can be collected without any medical assistance whatsoever.
+All we need to establish whether you carry certain genes associated with cancer is a saliva sample which can be collected at home without any medical assistance whatsoever.
 We will provide our clients with a kit which will contain:

 - Pre-addressed envelope

-Note: Results for this test must be sent directly to a health care professional such as a genetic councilor or oncologist.
+Note: The test requires the involvement of a health care professional.
+Results for this test must be sent directly to a health care professional such as a genetic counsellor or oncologist.
 These individuals are highly trained and qualified to help you make sense of the results and interpret them.
-They can provide you with guidelines and valuable information regarding further tests, support you and describe any known factors that may increase or decrease your chances of developing the cancer/s highlighted in your results.
+They can provide you with guidelines and valuable information regarding further tests, support you and describe any known factors that may increase or decrease your chances of developing the cancer(s) highlighted in your results.

 Why not consult a genetic counsellor about your results?